-- a) Hazard Reduction. - i) Activities necessary to comply with local or state defensible space requirements, as defined in chapter 13A of County Code or PRC 4291. - ii) Fire risk reduction activities overseen, approved, or undertaken by the County, CAL FIRE or other public agency having fire protection responsibility for the area.
-Nothing in this section is intended to modify the applicability of Section 26-02-070 of Chapter 26, related to applicability of Chapter 26 to governmental units. - b) Emergency Operations.
+- a) Hazard Reduction. - Activities necessary to comply with local or state defensible space requirements, as defined in chapter 13A of County Code or PRC 4291. - ii) Fire risk reduction activities overseen, approved, or undertaken by CAL FIRE or a local fire jurisdiction. - b) Emergency Operations.
 Actions taken by public agencies during emergency operations or in post-disaster remediation. - c) Hazardous, Dead, Dying, or Diseased Trees.
-The removal of dead, dying, or diseased trees except when all of the following criteria are met, in which case a zoning permit is required; - i) The tree is dead, dying, or diseased, as determined by a certified arborist or Registered Professional Forester; and - ii) If located outside any required defensible space zone; either abundant natural recruitment has been established or stumps are retained for basal sprouting species.
+The removal of dead, dying, or diseased trees except when all of the following criteria is met, in which case a zoning permit is required; - i) The tree is dead, dying, or diseased, as determined by a certified arborist or Registered Professional Forester; and - ii) If located outside any required defensible space zone; either abundant natural recruitment has been established or stumps are retained for basal sprouting species; and - iii) The removal does not result in type conversion of the existing Oak Woodland.